Cantum2/PDFBox_Examples/README.md

 5. Youre on your way!
 Enjoy!

 ## Contributing
-If any changes to README.md need to be done make then before submitting pull request.
+If any changes to README.md need to be done make them before submitting pull request.
 I will review and get back to you asap.
-Thank you!
-Happy programming!
+Thank you and Happy programming!